valeriearena/apache-cxf-helloworld/README.md

-# tomee-apache-cxf-hello-world
-TomEE Hello Worlds with Apache CXF implementations of JAX-RS and JAX-WS.
+# TomEE Hello Worlds with Apache CXF implementations of JAX-RS and JAX-WS.

 Follow the Setup Steps below.